hexsum/Mojo-Webqq/README.md

 Copyright (C) 2014 by sjdy521

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.10.1 or, at your option, any later version of Perl 5 you may have available.
+This library is free software; you can redistribute it and/or modify it under [GNU General Public License v3.0](LICENSE)